FDM vs. SLA: Compare Filament and Resin 3D Printers

-The use of light instead of heat for printing is another way SLA machines guarantee reliability.
-By printing parts at close to room temperature, they don't suffer from thermal expansion and contraction artifacts, which can happen during the FDM printing process.
+The use of light instead of heat for printing is another way SLA printers guarantee reliability.
+By 3D printing parts at close to room temperature, they don't suffer from thermal expansion and contraction artifacts, which can happen during the FDM printing process.

-While FDM produces a mechanical bond between layers, SLA 3D printers create chemical bonds by cross-linking photopolymers across layers, resulting in fully dense parts that are water and airtight.
+While FDM printers produce a mechanical bond between layers, SLA 3D printers create chemical bonds by cross-linking photopolymers across layers, resulting in fully dense parts that are water and airtight.
 These bonds provide high degrees of lateral strength, resulting in isotropic parts, meaning that the strength of the parts does not change with orientation.
-This makes SLA especially ideal for engineering and manufacturing applications where material properties matter.
+This makes SLA 3D printing especially ideal for engineering and manufacturing applications where material properties matter.

 Materials and Applications

-FDM 3D printers work with a range of standard thermoplastics, such as ABS, PLA, and their various blends.
-The popularity of FDM in the hobbyist space has led to an abundance of color options.
-Various experimental filaments blends also exist to create parts with wood- or metal-like surface.
+Plastic extrusion 3D printers work with a range of standard thermoplastic filaments, such as ABS, PLA, and their various blends.
+The popularity of FDM 3D printing in the hobbyist space has led to an abundance of color options.
+Various experimental plastic filaments blends also exist to create parts with wood- or metal-like surface.

 Engineering materials, such as Nylon, PETG, PA, or TPU and high-performance thermoplastics like PEEK or PEI are also available, but often limited to selected professional FDM printers that support them.

-SLA resins have the benefit of a wide range of formulation configurations: materials can be soft or hard, heavily filled with materials like glass and ceramic, or imbued with mechanical properties like high heat deflection temperature or impact resistance.
+SLA resin materials have the benefit of a wide range of formulation configurations: they can be soft or hard, heavily filled with additives like glass and ceramic, or imbued with mechanical properties like high heat deflection temperature or impact resistance.
 Various resin formulations offer a wide range of optical, mechanical, and thermal properties to match those of standard, engineering, and industrial thermoplastics.

 Some material properties that are unique to SLA include: